Manor Park Rink

 Calling all Rink Volunteers!

-With renovations complete at the community centre we want to make sure the rink continues to be one of the best outdoor skating surfaces in the city!
+We want to make sure the rink continues to be one of the best outdoor skating surfaces in the city!
 With great ice comes great responsibility, we are looking to mobilize a group of dedicated volunteers to help our wonderful rink attendants ensure the ice is always in the best condition possible.

 Having a large roster of voluteers will go a long way in helping to maintain the ice.
 If you would like to be added to the volunteer roster then please contact Josh at email@example.com